Skip to content

 LinkedQL closes that gap at the query boundary by formalizing these concerns as part of the application-database relationship – expressed together, enforced automatically.

-Relationship traversal, live queries, and schema version safety are the formal spec of that relationship:
+Object-relational syntax, live queries and sync, and version safety are the core components of that model:

 Before: